EGA-archive/ega-download-client/README.md

     conda update pyega3
     ```

-1. Run pyEGA3 from your conda installation.
+1. Test your conda installation by running pyEGA3.

     ```bash
-    pyega3 [options]
+    pyega3 --help
     ```

 ### Using GitHub